Expert-elicitation method for non-parametric joint priors using normalizing flows: Simulation Studies

 \subsection{Simulation Study 1: Binomial Likelihood with Independent Normal Priors}

-We introduce the general idea of our method using a Binomial model with a logit link (sigmoid response function) and one continuous predictor~$x=1,\ldots,50$, scaled by its standard deviation.
+We introduce the general idea of our method using a Binomial model with a logit link (sigmoid response function) and a single continuous predictor, $x$.
+The predictor was generated by first constructing a sequence from 1 to 50, which was then scaled by its standard deviation.
 In the following we refer to this model as \ref{M1}:

-The goal is to learn a joint prior for the model parameters $\beta_0$ (intercept) and $\beta_1$ (slope), assuming independence between these parameters. \paragraph{Setup \& Elicitation Stage} As elicited statistics, we select two observations from the continuous predictor $x$, denoted by $x_0$ and $x_1$, which correspond to the $25\%$ and $75\%$ quantiles of $x_i$.
+The goal is to learn a joint prior for the model parameters $\beta_0$ (intercept) and $\beta_1$ (slope), assuming independence between these parameters. \paragraph{Setup \& Elicitation Stage} As elicited statistics, we select prior predictions for two values of the continuous predictor, $y \mid x_0$ and $y \mid x_1$.
+The two values of $x$ correspond to the $25\%$ and $75\%$ quantiles of the predictor.
 We select specific quantiles rather than randomly sampling two observations from the predictor to avoid the observations being too close together, which would reduce informativeness.
-From the two selected observations, we compute five quantiles from the prior predictive distribution to represent the elicited statistics (see Section~\ref{subsec:general-setup} for details).
+From the distribution of the two selected observations, we compute five quantiles which represent the elicited statistics (see Section~\ref{subsec:general-setup} for details).
+Note that $y \mid x_0$ and $y \mid x_1$ each have an associated distribution, resulting from simulating $y^{(s)}$ for $S$ samples drawn from the joint prior and conditioning on the respective $x$ value.
+The distribution over $y \mid x$ encodes the parameter uncertainty.

 To obtain the ``expert''-elicited statistics, we define a true prior that represents the ground truth and simulate from the generative model in forward mode, computing the corresponding true-elicited statistics.
 The \emph{true} joint prior is defined by independent normal distributions for each model parameter: $\beta_0 \sim \text{Normal}(0.1, 0.1)$ and $\beta_1 \sim \text{Normal}(-0.1, 0.3)$.